samuelcolvin/watchfiles/docs/cli.md

 ## Running and restarting a command

-Let's say you want to re-run failing tests whenever python files change.
-You could do this with watchfiles using
+Let's say you want to re-run failing tests whenever files change.
+You could do this with **watchfiles** using

 ```bash title="Running a command"
 watchfiles 'pytest --lf'